mmajayi/To-do-list-project1/README.md

 ### Risk Assessment

-Below is my risk assessment going into detail of the possible cyber attacks that become a potential threat to my web app or to any application.
+Below is my risk assessment going into detail of the possible cyber attacks that can pose a potential threat to my web app or to any application.
 This risk assessment goes into the typical cause of some risks and the solution while it is happening and how to prevent a risk emerging in the future.

 Google Docs Risk Assessment
 [Link to my Risk Assessment](https://docs.google.com/spreadsheets/d/11WV03PXcX_gj0fiztK3AGl0nGf49VlLtsd38Yo333X8/edit#gid=0)

-As the course continued more risks became relevant in relation to my web app, as a result there is a date added column on the far right for the times I have added a new risk that was appropriate in line of what I had learnt in the course.
+As the course continued more risks became relevant in relation to my web app, as a result there is a date added column on the far right for the different times I have added a new risk that was appropriate in line of what I had learnt in the course.

 ### Jira

 The Jira User story was made to understand what the client, developer or any relevant party wanted from the web application.
-This created a multi lens perspective to get a clear depth of understanding of what different users want.
+This created a multi lens perspective to get a clear depth of understanding of what different users want and require.

 User Story
 [Link to application User Stories](https://team-1624354737559.atlassian.net/jira/software/projects/PROJ/boards/5/roadmap?atlOrigin=eyJpIjoiMDRiOGQ4NTNkYTNhNGNjOTk1ZWYxNGI0YWUyNTAyN2MiLCJwIjoiaiJ9&timeline=MONTHS&shared=)

 My Jira board was used to track my progression and ensure I am up to date on all tasks.
-I was ticking tasks off that were completed as I went along.
+I was adding tasks and ticking tasks off that were completed as I went along.
 Jira proved to be a great way for me to fully organise myself and my tasks and tackle each task efficiently.
 I choose Jira because the user face is clear and the entire website is intuitive and engaging.
-This would be an ideal app for someone who is starting their career in DevOps.
+This would be an ideal app for someone who is starting their career in DevOps as it is user friendly.

 Jira Board
 [Link to Jira Board](https://team-1624354737559.atlassian.net/jira/software/projects/PROJ/boards/5)

 ### Entity Relationship Diagram

 This is the first Version of my ERD.
 This was completed very early on in the project.
 This ERD consisted of two tables; cars and orders in a one to many relationship.
+However, as you can see the ERD has many fields that I decided would not be as relevant in my web application.

 ![First Version of my ERD](https://lucid.app/publicSegments/view/7d71300d-c821-4f59-928b-f0b80da6a3d0/image.png)